adamstac/adamstacoviak.com/_drafts/paying-a-premium-for-co-workers.md

 > Dane Jensen said, the building’s vibe could feel invigorating at times.
 “If I’ve been working at home for too many days in a row and I’m feeling sluggish, it’s nice to go somewhere where there’s a lot of **busy people being productive**.”

-Both Fotini and Dane said they wanted to be with other people.
-They didn't say "where we can get things done."
-There's a difference.
-But, does it really matter you won't be "as productive" or "getting things done" while you're there?
+Neither Fotini or Dane said they wanted to get more stuff done.
+They wanted to "see familiar faces" and go somewhere where there's "busy people being productive".
+Does it really matter you're not "productive" or "getting things done" while you're there?
+Maybe.
 Probably not.

-## Free co-workers

-There was a time when co-workers came free with the job.
-Now we have to pay a premium to rent a desk, be a member, attend a conference -- and it's not even about getting more done.
-It's about connection.

-Work is work, no matter how you slice it.
-If you're working on work stuff, you're working.
-Getting the work done, networking, connecting, pouring into others, having others pour into you, etc. --- they are all forms of the work you need to do to be the you you need to be to get the job done.

 The WeWork's and WELD's of the world are certainly a step in the right direction of productivity from a coffee house that just so happens to be co-working friendly so they can sell more coffee and pastries.